You've been saving for the future, and now it's time -- retirement is on the horizon.

-Where do you want to live when you retire?
-You’re no longer constrained by having to live close to work, so the entire country is yours for the taking.
+No longer are you constrained by having to live close to work, so the entire country is yours for the taking.
 So where should you go and why?
 We have the answers for you.

-There are a lot of great new home communities in Arizona ready to welcome you.
-Even the heat is tolerable due to low humidity.
+There are also a lot of great new home communities in Arizona that would be a great place for retirees.

 Avondale, a suburb of Phoenix, is one great option for retirement.
 Most people own their homes in this area, and the cost of living is slightly below the national average.